-- Apply knowledge of child development and learning principles to provide children with healthy, respectful, and challenging learning environments. - Build respectful partnerships with children's families and their communities and communicate with them effectively, both orally and in writing. - Apply effective assessment strategies and tools in partnership with families and other professionals. - Use a wide array of developmentally appropriate approaches and instructional strategies in partnership with families. - Integrate multiple areas of knowledge in planning, implementing and evaluating developmentally appropriate and inclusive early childhood curriculum. - Make decisions and take actions based on professional and ethical standards and develop reasoned and creative solutions. - Develop the knowledge, skills and professional dispositions and maintain responsibility for selfdevelopment and life-long learning to promote the development and learning of young children.
+- Apply knowledge of child development and learning principles to provide children with healthy, respectful, and challenging learning environments. - Build respectful partnerships with children's families and their communities and communicate with them effectively, both orally and in writing. - Apply effective assessment strategies and tools in partnership with families and other professionals. - Use a wide array of developmentally appropriate approaches and instructional strategies in partnership with families. - Integrate multiple areas of knowledge in planning, implementing and evaluating developmentally appropriate and inclusive early childhood curriculum.

-- Apply a student-centered learning approach, by developing the student as a communicator, a thinker and a problem solver. - Develop research skills necessary for integrating knowledge and concepts through effectively using information derived from a variety of sources.
+- Make decisions and take actions based on professional and ethical standards and develop reasoned and creative solutions. - Develop the knowledge, skills and professional dispositions and maintain responsibility for selfdevelopment and life-long learning to promote the development and learning of young children. - Apply a student-centered learning approach, by developing the student as a communicator, a thinker and a problem solver. - Develop research skills necessary for integrating knowledge and concepts through effectively using information derived from a variety of sources.

-Degree Requirements Required Credit Hours : minimum 126 hours General Education (Req.
+Required Credit Hours : minimum 126 hours General Education (Req.
 CH:39)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: Va lues to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00

-Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours FOED102 Professional Ethics in Education 1 3.00 1 : Also counts towards the Major
+Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours FOED102 Professional Ethics in Education 1 3.00 1 : Also co ounts towards the Major

-Cluster 2: Skills for Life - English Communication Skills (6.00 hours) Credit Hours COMS230 Communication Skills in Education English 3.00 ESPU103 English For Education 3.00
+Cluster 2: hours) Skills for Life - English Communication Skills (3.00 Credit Hours ESPU103 Introduction to Academic English For Education 3.00